-The particulars of the directors' interests in shares in the company and related bodies corporate as at 25 February 2014 are set out on page 8.
+The particulars of the directors' interests in shares in the company and related bodies corporate as at 28 February 2012 are set out on page 8.

-Each of the directors has given a general notice in accordance with PNG Companies Act 1997 (and consistent with the Corporations Act 2001 (Cth) (Corporations Act)) stating that he is an officer and/or member of certain specified corporations and, as such, is to be regarded as having an interest in any contract which may be made between the company and those corporations.
+Each of the directors has given a general notice in accordance with PNG corporations law (and consistent with the Corporations Act 2001 (Cth) (Corporations Act)) stating that he is an officer and/or member of certain specified corporations and, as such, is to be regarded as having an interest in any contract which may be made between the company and those corporations.